 Click here to apply online or contact our office if you need a paper application.
-After you apply, please remember to communicate with your school’s Financial Aid Office to submit the College or University Section of the application.Incomplete applications will not be processed.
+After you apply, you must communicate with your school's Financial Aid Office to submit the College or University Section of the application.Incomplete applications will not be processed.

 Eligible students with complete applications on file by the priority dates below will be considered for awards in the specified term.
 If there are insufficient funds to provide an award to all eligible applicants, the applications will be prioritize based on: